based2/tapestry-security-test/tynamo-test-webapp/README.txt

 customer1 444

 ===================================================================================
-Status: update to 5.4-beta-22, font-awesome 4.1.0, IE 9 compatibility, start i18n:fr
+Status: update tapestry-security to 0.6.1

 update maven to 3.2.3
 add font-awesome 4.2.0